dahnaahn3/Pawgress/journals/jennifer_ho.md

 [Today, I worked on:

+- Added functionally to outreach to Pawgress on Contact Page
 - Worked through customer token issues with team
 - Refreshed the team page

-- Added functionally to outreach to Pawgress
+Troubleshooting by console.logging is the most way to understand what might be causing certain issues
 ]
 ## May 25, 2023